First of all, put your hands together for these “girly swots”:

 I learned a tiny little bit of UNIX and Turbo Pascal at university.
 Before that, I had tried to teach myself Basic without having a computer.

-I also looked into AI back then (1982 or so), got a list of books they were using at the computer science department of one of the two local universities and purchased some of the books (one was by Tanenbaum), when I was deciding what to enroll in before I quit my job in my mid-twenties.
-The idea of AI interested me, but I enrolled in earth sciences because it is so multidisciplinary (even requiring you to speak other languages because of the fieldwork you do).
+I also looked into AI back then (1982, roughly), got a list of books they were using at the computer science department of one of the two local universities and purchased some of the books (one was by Tanenbaum who was one of its professors), when I was deciding what to enrol in before I quit my job in my mid-twenties.
+The idea of AI, and also computer science in general, interested me, but I enrolled in earth sciences because it is so wonderfully multidisciplinary (even requiring you to speak other languages because of the fieldwork you do).

 My first computer was used, bought from a fellow earth science student who was about to move to the US.
 My second computer was a used one too.
 They were later XTs, the same model.
 (Which means a 286, I suppose.)
 I e-mailed with those XTs (and for a long time, people told me that this wasn’t possible).